papyri/site-docs/checklist.md

  * IV, The Kellis Agricultural Account Book, ed.
 R.S.
 Bagnall, with contributions by C.A.
 Hope, R.G.
 Jenkins, A.J.
 Mills, J.L.
 Sharpe, U. Thanheiser and G. Wagner.
 1997.
 (Dakhleh Oasis Project: Monograph No. 7).
 No. 96.
 A codex of wooden tablets.
 [Oxbow]
  * V, Coptic Documentary Texts from Kellis I, ed.
 I. Gardner, A. Alcock and W.-P. Funk with a contribution by C.A.
 Hope and G.E.
 Bowen.
 1999.
 (Dakhleh Oasis Project: Monograph No. 9).
 Texts are P.KellisCopt.
 10—52; O.KellisCopt.
 1—2.
 [Oxbow]
  * VI, The Kellis Literary Texts, vol. 2, ed.
 I. Gardner with contributions by M. Choat, M. Franzmann, and K.A.
 Worp.
 2007.
 (Dakhleh Oasis Project: Monograph No. 15).
 Texts are P.KellisCopt.
 53—56; P.KellisGr.
 97—98; P.KellisSyr.
 2. [Oxbow]
  * VII, Coptic Documentary Texts from Kellis I, ed.
 I. Gardner, A. Alcock and W.-P. Funk.
 2014.
 (Dakhleh Oasis Project: Monograph No. 16).
-P.KellisCopt.
+Texts are P.KellisCopt.
 57-131.

 ### P.Köln
 = _Kölner Papyri_.